Turn the care you already give, into meaningful work — while nurturing tamariki in a way that fits your whānau and lifestyle.

 Why Choose the Wildlings?

-- Resource Subsidies and Regular Resource Packs
+- Resource Subsidies & Regular Resource Packs – Ongoing support to enrich your learning environment.

-- Additional The Wildlings Care Subsidies
+- Additional The Wildlings Care Subsidies – Extra support to help make home-based education accessible.

-- Free NZQA Qualification & Educational Support
+- Free NZQA Qualifications & Educational Support – Continue growing your knowledge and confidence as an educator.

 7 Day Licence